martin-merener/deep_learning/count_with_a_CNN/README.md

 # Counting objects with a CNN by regression

-In this project I study the task of counting objects of interest in images by training a CNN for regression using transfer learning from resnet 18.
+In this project I study the task of counting objects of interest in images, by training a CNN for regression using transfer learning (resnet18).

 ## Models

-I build a regression model for the following problems:
+I build regression models for the following problems:
-1. 16,000 images synthetically created, with the goal of counting horizontal white rectangles, among vertical white rectangles, via regression.
+1. 16,000 images synthetically created, with the goal of counting horizontal rectangles, among vertical rectangles, via regression.
-2. [In progress: counting the difference between horizontal and vertical rectangles, with a total of 40 to 60 rectangles in each image]
+2. [In progress: counting the difference between horizontal and vertical rectangles]

 ## Approach

-1. The datasets are synthetically generated with the purpose of making the learning task reasonably challenging.
+1. The datasets are synthetically generated with the purpose of making the learning task challenging and interesting.
-2. Images are created using parameters such as the number of horizontal rectangles, the total number of rectangles, and their sizes.
+2. Images are created using parameters such as: the number of horizontal rectangles (which is the label/target variable), the total number of rectangles, and their sizes.
 3. These parameters have limited values to generate the training images, but additional values to generate the testing images, which allows to evaluate the capacity of the CNN to generalize beyond training.
-4. A detail analysis of the performance on different subsets of the testing error is performed, to assess the success of the task of counting objects by the trained CNN.
+4. A detailed analysis of the performance on different subsets of the testing seet is performed, to assess the success of the task of counting objects by the trained CNN.

 ## Data sizes and performances on Validation and Test sets

 1. Counting horizontal rectangles: 8,881 (train), 2,941 (validation), 7,855 (test).
 MAE: 1.4 (validation), 2.3 (test).
-2. .
+2. ...

 ## Plots: actual vs predicted, actual vs error, rel-error histogram